dev-cafe/rust-demo/README.md

 # rust-demo

-Hands-on demo of the "Rust" programming language.
+Hands-on demo of the Rust programming language.

 ## Notes/outline